Tenants and management

 Delete a tenant using the CLI

-The example commands below demonstrate how organization administrators (OrgAdmin) can delete a tenant using the snapi command line.
+The example commands below demonstrate how organization administrators (OrgAdmin) can delete a tenant using the snapi tenant delete command.
 Please be aware of the following considerations when deleting a tenant:

 • The default tenant cannot be deleted.